-- Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
-For most states, you can confirm your registration and ballot delivery online.
+Receive and complete your ballot: States are required to send out ballots 45 days before a regular election for federal office, and states generally send out ballots at least 30 days before primary elections.
+Most states allow you to confirm your ballot delivery online.

-If you have any questions about registering to vote overseas, please contact Lima’s Voting Assistance Officer at VoteLima@state.gov.
+If you have any questions about overseas voting, please contact U.S. Embassy Lima’s Voting Assistance Officer at VoteLima@state.gov.